Bartel-Group/pydmclab/docs.md

 ### `submit_calcs`

+- a generic version is available at `pydmclab.hpc.helpers.submit_calcs`
 - you will rarely have to modify this
 - now we are going one level deeper into our onion to create/modify every submission script that launches VASP calculation chains from every launch directory we just created
 - this function is slow because it needs to check convergence and sort out errors in every one of our individual VASP calculations to figure out the best course of action to take